• Skip to primary navigation

 When you or a loved one are hurt on the job, workers’ comp benefits can provide a financial safety net for you and your family.
 In the state of Georgia, workers’ compensation primarily covers the following expenses in addition to the weekly wage loss benefits discussed above:

 Medical care.
-The insurer must pay all of your medical bills as long as you to go to a company-approved workers’ compensation doctor.
+The insurer must pay all of your medical bills as long as you go to a company-approved workers’ compensation doctor.
 There’s no coinsurance, no deductible and no time limit.
 The insurer will have to pay for your medical bills as long as the doctor says that the treatment is for your job-related injury.

 This can be a lifetime obligation.
 You have a right to see at least two doctors on the list of doctors that your employer is required to post.
 You also have the right to ask the State Board of Workers’ Compensation to allow you to be treated by the doctor of your choosing.